 1864 “Slave Census” or “Slave Statistics”

 As a result of the November 1, 1864 manumission of all enslaved persons in Maryland, as well as the self-emancipation of enslaved persons joining the Union Army, in 1867 and 1868 it was possible for enslavers to be compensated for their financial losses.
 In St. Mary’s County, about 3/4 of enslavers completed this paperwork.
-Although the original documents for many counties are online, only St. Mary’s County has been transcribed and completely indexed:
+Although the original documents for many counties are online, only St. Mary’s County and Charles County have been transcribed and completely indexed:

 - Agnes Kane Callum, Slave statistics of Saint Mary’s County, Maryland, 1864 (Baltimore: Mullac Publishers, 1993).
 Original St. Mary’s County document.